Most recently updated on October 21, 2022

-One of the big stories in Clarksville in early April was the ribbon-cutting ceremony for the new call center by CBE Companies.
+One of the big stories in Clarksville in April 2021 was the ribbon-cutting ceremony for the new call center by CBE Companies.
 It’s the firm’s fourth operational call center worldwide and will employ 500 people.

 The Monkees, a pop band initially created for a television show in 1966, had a hit with the song “Last Train to Clarksville.”
 It’s generally thought the song is about a soldier from this town in Tennessee waiting at the railroad station for his girlfriend before being shipped off to the Vietnam War.
 However, the songwriters insist they didn’t have any specific town in mind.
 They simply liked the sound of “Clarksville.”
 The song had an anti-war message, including the line “I don’t know if I’m ever coming home.”
 However, the songwriters said they kept the protest nature quiet so the record would get play on the radio without any controversy.